Saturday 7th & Sunday 8th September

 CENTRAL FIFE OPEN STUDIOS 2019

-Jane Francis and Mary Farrell will be taking part in Central Fife Open Studios again this year at Maker, showing their working practices, displaying some of the work they’ve done over the past year, and talking about the themes they’ve been developing and skills they’ve been learning.
-Come in for a chat and a look at maker, and follow the whole trail across central Fife, with 30 artists and makers opening their doors to the public.
+Jane Francis and Mary Farrell will be taking part in Central Fife Open Studios again this year, showing their working practices, displaying some of the work they’ve done over the past year, and talking about the themes they’ve been developing and skills they’ve been learning.
+Come in for a chat and a browse, and follow the whole trail across central Fife, with 30 artists and makers opening their doors to the public.

 PREVIOUS HAPPENINGS & EXHIBITIONS